wpmudev/support-system/README.md

 # Before releasing
-`gulp release` will minify the CSS and JS.
-There's no packaging method for the moment.
+1. `gulp release` will minify the CSS and JS.
+2. `npm run build` will create a package in build folder.
+Make sure that your package.json `pluginVersion` matches with the plugin version in main file.